 We believe that P.E. is an integral part of the curriculum, allowing children to experience various sporting activities and competing at different levels and abilities both in and outside school.
 All pupils have at least two hours plus P.E. per week.
 We encourage all children to participate in all lessons and events and offer a varied range of activities to suit all abilities.
 Sundridge and Brasted Primary School offers a large number of after school sporting activities which are open to all children and our sports teams have had success at a local and county level – including winning the small schools trophy at District Sports in 2014, the year 5 and 6 Relay trophy at District Sports in 2015 and coming 3rd in both 2017 and 2018.
-We won the Swimming trophy at the District Gala in 2015 and 2016, came 2nd in 2017 and again 1st in 2018.
+We won the Swimming trophy at the District Gala in 2015 and 2016, came 2nd in 2017 and 1st in 2018, followed by 2nd in 2019.
 Both our netball and football teams have gone from strength to strength over the last few years with monies from the sports premium helping with equipment and training resources.
-We have achieved Silver in the Schools Games Mark for both 2015-2016 and 2016-2017.For 2017-2018 we did one better and achieved the Gold Games Mark - Something we are very proud of!
+We have achieved Silver in the Schools Games Mark for both 2015-2016 and 2016-2017.For 2017-2018 and 2018-2019 we did one better and achieved the Gold Games Mark - Something we are very proud of!

 PE is a very important part of learning and children become more confident using gross motor skills.
 By the end of their time in Reception class, they will have good control and co-ordination in large and small movements.
 They move confidently in a range of ways, safely negotiating space.
 Children will be able to use various pieces of apparatus.
 Pupils have 1 taught PE lesson inside focusing on control and co-ordination.
 Pupils have continual access to the climbing wall, bikes scooters, balls, and large building blocks.
+They also utilise the Dairy field for outside activities in the Summer terms.

 We encourage and motivate all children to participate during the sessions and we offer a broad curriculum to enable all children to feel motivated and comfortable in all areas of P.E.
 These including dance, gymnastics, ball skills and a continuation focus on coordination and teamwork.
+They have also had access to outside coaching that has included Tag Rugby.

 KS2 pupils follow an annual cycle which ensures they have 1 hour of dance or gymnastics and 1 hour of field sports or swimming.
 Swimming is taught to pupils throughout Key Stage 2 at Radnor House Swimming Pool and the success of these sessions has already been highlighted with our recent performances in the District Swimming galas.